WFC Investors Have Opportunity to Lead Wells Fargo & Company Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-19, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wells Fargo & Company ("Wells Fargo" or the "Company") (NYSE: WFC).
+LOS ANGELES, Aug.
+23, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Wells Fargo & Company ("Wells Fargo" or the "Company") (NYSE: WFC).

 Class Period: February 24, 2021 – June 9, 2022